How to Manage Separation Anxiety in Dogs

 Given the importance of a dog’s canine companions, it speaks volumes about the dog’s adaptability as a species that we can condition them to accept being left alone at all!
 We’re lucky we don’t have far more problems than we do, especially in today’s world, where few households have someone at home regularly during the day to keep the dog company.

 There was a time in our society when fewer dogs were left home alone - Mom stayed home while Dad went off to work every day - so dogs had less exposure to the kind of daily isolation that contributes to separation anxiety behavior.
 Some behavior scientists theorize that experiencing a fear-causing event when a young dog is already mildly stressed about being alone can trigger more intense “home alone” anxiety behaviors.

 In today’s world there are a significant number of dogs who are afflicted with some degree of separation distress.
+The best solution for how to break a dog's separation anxiety depends largely upon the dog's situation and anxiety triggers.
 Fortunately, many dog owners these days are willing to seek solutions to behavior problems rather than just “getting rid of” the dog.
 As a result, behavior professionals are likely to see canine clients with separation distress disorders.

 Properly Identifying and Diagnosing Separation Anxiety in Dogs

 Another reason separation anxiety seems more prevalent today than a few decades ago is that it is misdiagnosed with some frequency by laypersons.
 With an increased awareness of the condition has come an increase in misidentification of behaviors that resemble separation distress behaviors, but really aren’t.